pf_dinosaurus

 FUNDS ANALYZED

-Biodiversity can be defined as the wealth of life on earth: the millions of plants, animals and micro-organisms, the genes they contain, the complex ecosystems they make up in the biosphere.
+Biodiversity can be defined as the wealth of life on earth: the millions of plants, animals and microorganisms, the genes they contain, and the complex ecosystems they make up in the biosphere.

-Biodiversity is assessed on the basis of theabundance and interactions between the different forms of life that populate our planet.
-Diversity is usually studied at the genetic, species and ecosystem level.
+Biodiversity is assessed by theabundance and interactions among the different forms of life that inhabit our Planet.
+Diversity at the genetic, species and ecosystem levels is usually studied.

-Human activities are primarily responsible, directly or indirectly, for the degradation of biodiversity, and sustainability targets aim to restore the balance throughvoluntary action to protect ecosystems and endangered animal and plant species.
+Human activities are the main contributors, directly or indirectly, to the degradation of biodiversity, and sustainability goals aim to restore a balance throughvoluntary action to protect ecosystems and endangered animal and plant species

-Common fund objectives can be combined with climate objectives (acting on forests to limit CO2 emissions), or focused on innovative development plans for sustainable agriculture or other forms of projects linked to the development of qualitative forms of coexistence between man and nature.
+Common fund goals can be combined with climate goals (acting on forests to curb CO2 emissions), or focused on innovative development plans for sustainable agriculture or in other forms of projects related to the development of qualitative forms of coexistence between humans and nature.

 Management strategies

-Thematic approach: some funds invest exclusively in Society and in projects that have biodiversity at the heart of their economic activities (research, agriculture, forest management).
+The Thematic Approach: some funds invest exclusively in Society and in projects that have biodiversity at the heart of their economic activities (research, agriculture, forest management).
 Sometimes biodiversity is part of the activities of so-called thematic funds dedicated to climate or the environment.
-Rarely does it form part of the activities of generalist funds.
+Rarely does it become part of activities of generalist funds.

-The Normative Approach: funds make particular reference to the work of the UN Convention on Biodiversity and the Sustainable Development Goals, in particular the Life on Earth and Water, and the Genetically Modified Organisms conventions.
-Non-profit institutions and academics continuously monitor the situation and provide support and analysis on the ground.
+The Normative Approach: funds make particular reference to the work of the UN, the UN Convention on Biodiversity, and the Sustainable Development Goals, particularly the Earth and Water Life Actions, and the Genetically Modified Organisms conventions.
+Nonprofit institutions and academics continuously monitor the situation and provide support and analysis on the ground.

-Best practice - impactinvesting: impact funds have developed advanced performance monitoring systems and work with researchers, academics and entrepreneurs to implement innovative, high-impact projects.
+Best practices-impact investing: impact funds have developed evolved systems for monitoring results and work with researchers, academics, and entrepreneurs to implement innovative, high-impact projects.

 We use about 100 criteria to calculate the importance of the biodiversity issue in the activities of mutual funds in our universe.